kubukoz/blog/mdoc/asking-better-questions.md

 Your question should tell a story.
 You're the main character, and the issue you're facing is the villain.

-Focusing on your story's most important plot points will make it easier to follow, and help make sure you don't miss any crucial details.
+Focusing on your story's most important plot points will make it **easier to follow**, and help make sure you don't miss any crucial details.

 ### Prologue